Ysdaeth/j-modular-crypt/README.md

 ---

 ## Implementation module
-This module contains the base implementations of the `API` module/package.
+Implementation module contains the base implementations of the `API` module.

-Provides encrypted/hashed data where algorithm output matches Modular Crypt Format.
+Provides Modular Crypt Format algorithm outputs.
 Cryptographic algorithms are supplied by the Java Security Provider.
 This is not core feature of the library, it serves as an access layer to cryptographic algorithms to get started quickly.

 ### Mac